Margaret Felice, Executive Director

 Baritone Keith Eric Brinkley is a multi-faceted performer with style credits in opera, classical, musical theater, gospel and religious music.
 He began his formative musical years in church, singing male soprano with the world-renowned Indianapolis Children’s Choir.

 Keith recently debuted in the role of the Grand Sacerdote with Boston Opera Collaborative’s production of Idomeneo.
 He also made his television commercial feature debut as part of a 2017 Christmas Promotion for ESPN, the NBA and 20th Century Fox’s The Greatest Showman.
-In 2016, Keith premiered the role of Marshall in Andy Gaus’ musical Don’t Know Nobody That Boogies Anymore, at the Arsenal Center for the Arts in Watertown, Mass.
+In 2016, Keith premiered the role of Marshall in Andy Gaus’ musical Don’t Know Nobody That Boogies Anymore at the Arsenal Center for the Arts in Watertown, Mass.
 Keith has been a section leader at Old South Church and is currently a cantor at Pilgrim Church in Dorchester, MA.
-Recent 2019 engagements include Faure’s Requiem with the Paul Madore Choral and Boston Choral Ensemble.
+Recent 2019 engagements include Faure’s Requiem with the Paul Madore Chorale and Boston Choral Ensemble.

 Keith holds a Master of Music degree from Boston University, and a Graduate Performance Diploma from Longy School of Music at Bard College.
 Offstage, Keith spent several years in the non-profit healthcare management field at Massachusetts General Hospital and Steward Medical Group.
 A social change advocate and learning evolutionist, Keith is currently pursuing a grant writing certification to create funding initiatives for social change through the arts.

 Erin Merceruio Nelson, Treasurer